-Snow had been featured as the “Fugitive of the Week”
+Ms. Donnelly had been featured on December 16, 2020 as the “Fugitive of

 “Fugitive of the

-Week” has been a very successful tool that has resulted in the
+Week” continues to be a very successful tool that has resulted in

-location and arrest of numerous fugitives since its implementation in
+the location and arrest of numerous fugitives since its implementation

-2007.
-Additionally, the “Fugitive of the Week” is distributed statewide
+in 2007.
+Additionally, the “Fugitive of the Week” was distributed

-of the New Hampshire Joint Fugitive Task Force in 2002, these
+inception of the U.S. Marshals - New Hampshire Joint Fugitive Task Force

 assault, unregistered sex offenders, probation and parole violations and